dh256git/project27/README.md

 The Project27 blog serves two purposes.
 First, to log things I learn during the development of this project, which one day may be shaped into a deliverable solution, as defined in the mission statement.
 Second, through the TWIST series, I'd like to hint a key notion.
 A person is a set of identities.
 As a good friend of mine once said, "Daniel, you are 50 shades of Daniel".
 I want to show that, a scientist is not just a "scientist".
 A blind person is not just a "blind" person.
 I want to show, through my journey what any blind person can do if they find the way.
 A blind person can cook delicious meals, a blind person can study and work in sciences, a blind person can be active in journalism and audio editing.
 A blind person can also learn to programme, study human psychology, and perform statistical analysis for data science.
 Some of these life style stories will come through the pipeline of the TWIST blog, and some through scribbles of the Dancyclopedia.

 There is one common aspect of all the content within Project27.
-If the laws of physics allow it, you can do it.
+If the laws of nature allow it, you can do it.
 I truly wish that the content, solutions, and spirit will become not only my own, but a shared vision of many.
 As part of the project, I will follow an open office policy.
 This means, if you need help doing something and you believe I can help, I will try.
 The mode of communication will evolve with the project itself.

 So long, all the best!